-Simple two-factor authentication: integrate a time-based, one-time password solution for CA Single Sign-On.
+Simple two-factor authentication: integrates a time-based, one-time password solution into CA Single Sign-On.

 CA Single Sign-On (formerly SiteMinder) provides a centralized security management foundation that enables the secure use of the web to deliver applications to customers, partners and employees.